RajatShinde3/moviesnow_backend/extras.md

 ## 8) Security, Tokens, and Abuse Controls

 Abuse controls in delivery
-- Only presign allowed prefixes (bundles and extras ZIPs).
+- Only presign allowed prefixes: `bundles/`, `downloads/**/extras/**.zip`, and curated video extensions under `downloads/`.
 - Enforce a TTL clamp for signed URLs (min/max seconds) to prevent excessively long links.
-- Optional one‑time tokens can further gate access to a bundle; tokens are redeemed atomically and invalidated.
+- Optional one‑time tokens can further gate access to bundles; tokens are redeemed atomically and invalidated.

 General security
 - Signed URL responses are marked “no‑store”.